Wideband Beamforming for RIS Assisted Near-Field Communications: Numerical Results

 \subsection{{Comparison} for Different RIS Setups}

 In Fig.~\ref{R_BF_P} and Fig.~\ref{R_CE_P}, we present the spectral efficiency of the proposed E2E models under different RIS setups versus downlink and uplink SNR, respectively.
 With the increase of the number of TTD units $K$ at the BS, the beamforming performance of both TTD-RIS and SA-RIS architectures has been enhanced.
 For the TTD-RIS architecture, the spectral efficiency can be further upgraded by increasing the number of TTD units ${S}$ at the RIS, while the number of virtual subarrays at the SA-RIS architecture is fixed as the number of subcarriers $B$.
-Note that the introduction of TTD units and double-layer phase-shifting circuits in the TTD-RIS architecture require the additional energy consumption and hardware cost.
+Note that the introduction of TTD units and double-layer phase shifting circuits in the TTD-RIS architecture require the additional energy consumption and hardware cost. {Specifically, the typical power consumption of a TTD unit is about 100 mW [7], while a 3-bit PS only about 1.5 mW [8].
+In the TTD-RIS architecture, with ${S} = 8 \times 8$ subarrays and ${P}^\text{S} = N \times 2 = 16 \times 32 \times 2$ PSs, the power consumption of the TTD-RIS can be calculated as ${S} \times 100 + {P}^\text{S} \times 1.5 = 7.936$ W. For the SA-RIS architecture without TTD units, the power consumption is $N \times 1.5 = 0.768$ W. Consequently, the SA-RIS architecture consumes significantly less power than the TTD-RIS architecture.}